Black Hole Holography

-Starting in September 2023, I will be working at Princeton University to explore new techniques for solving the black hole information paradox, including the recent formalization of the AdS/CFT correspondence.
+Starting in August 2023, I have been working with Prof. Herman Verlinde at Princeton University to explore new holographic techniques for solving the black hole information paradox.
+Our work resulted in the following publication:

 Image taken from scientific illustrator Alan Stonebraker